MS Excel: TRIM Function (WS, VBA)

 - VBA function (VBA)

-Let's take a look at an example to see how you would use the TRIM function in a worksheet:
+Let's look at some Excel TRIM function examples and explore how you would use the TRIM function as a worksheet function in Microsoft Excel:

-Based on the Excel spreadsheet above, the TRIM function would return the following:
+Based on the Excel spreadsheet above, the following TRIM function examples would return:

 |=TRIM(A1)||would return "Tech on the Net"|

 |=TRIM(A3)||would return "alphabet soup"|

 |=TRIM(A4)||would return "www.techonthenet.com"|

 TRIM Examples (as VBA Function)